 - Place the dough on a lightly floured work surface.
 Sprinkle a little flour on the dough, fold it over on itself once or twice and loosely cover with plastic wrap.
 Let dough rest for about 15 minutes.

 - Sprinkle a little more flour on the work surface and using your fingers or a pastry scraper, quickly shape dough into a ball.

 - Generously coat a kitchen towel (not terrycloth) with flour.
 Place dough seam side down on the towel and dust dough with more flour.
 Cover dough with another towel and let dough rise for 2 hours.
 Dough is ready when it has more than doubled in size and will not spring back when poked with your finger.

 - At least 30 minutes before dough is ready, preheat oven to 450 degrees and place a 6 to 8-quart heavy covered pot in the oven.
 This can be cast iron, Pyrex, enamel, or ceramic, just as long as it's oven-friendly at higher temperatures.
 (If you have an enamel Dutch oven with a phenolic knob, they're only safe for baking at lower temperatures; switch out your knob for a stainless steel one.)

 - When the dough is ready, carefully remove the pot from the oven.
 Slide your hand under the towel and turn the dough into the pot, seam side up.
-The dough may look messy-that's okay!
+The dough may look messy, that's okay!
 Give it a sturdy shake to evenly distribute the dough.
 It will even out more during baking.